 When you use the lens scale to focus manually, you are zone focusing, also called scale focusing.

-As using the lens scale method to focus in low light relies on your judgement of distance, use a wide angle if possible and a narrow aperture to give yourself some wiggle room – in other words, greater depth of field.
+Using the lens scale method to focus in low light relies on your ability to judge distance, so use a wide angle if possible and a narrow aperture to give yourself some wiggle room for sharp photos – in other words, greater depth of field.

 To fully understand how to use the lens scale, you must first become familiar with how depth of field works.

 Briefly, this is that depth of field extends behind your subject by 2/3 of the depth of field, or zone of focus, and also in front of your subject by 1/3 of the depth of field, or zone of focus.